 Repeat for all other currency statements

 Add additional tabs at the bottom of the page by clicking the plus button for all of the wallets you have on Luno.
 Give it the name of your second currency wallet (say, ETH, ZAR, MYR, EUR etc.) and repeat the process we did on our BTC wallet above by a) adding the trading data, b) filtering the description field and c) adding a transaction type for each transaction.

 Once done, we’ll be able to filter for the transaction types on each wallet.

 Fix the date

 Luno trading statements give very detailed timestamps, which is handy if you’re an active trader, but can make for tricky filtering if you’re using a big time range.
-Since I do monthly (or quarterly) accounting, I simply change the format to show the month.
+Since I do quarterly (or annual) accounting, I simply change the format to show the month.
 Note that this still retains the detailed timestamp when you click on the date, it just displays it in a bit more accountant-friendly format.

 - Select all of the fields in the Timestamp column (column C)